ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2024-04-10-installing-minecraft-mods.md

     1. In the terminal that opens up, run the following commands:

-        _Expert tip: once you begin typing a command or path, you can hit <kbd>Tab</kbd> to auto-complete what you are typing.
-You can also just copy-paste the commands below._

-        _Note that lines that begin with `#` below are Bash terminal comments, and do not need to be run._

         ```bash
         # Make the Java installation file executable
         chmod +x forge-1.20.1-47.2.30-installer.jar